-Receive a certified letter from the school regarding their student's attendance status Be required to meet with school officials to develop an attendance plan.
+Receive a certified letter from the school regarding their student's attendance status

+Be required to meet with school officials to develop an attendance plan.
 Have their student's attendance status shared with the county attorney

-Should the student's unexcused absences persist, the following actions steps will take place as required by SF2435:

-At 15% unexcused absences in a semester, parents/guardians will be required to meet with school officials again.
+Should the student's unexcused absences persist, the following actions steps will take place as required by SF2345: At 15% unexcused absences in a semester, parents/guardians will be required to meet with school officials again.

-At 20% unexcused absences in a semester, a student is identified as truant under SF2435.
-Parents/guardians will be required to meet with the county attorney and school officials.
+At 20% unexcused absences in a semester, parents/guardians will be required to meet with the county attorney and school officials.